dhicks6345789/device-config/README.md

 A script to set up a specific development / runtime environment on a Operating System - the target might be a VM or a physical device.
 Made with the setup of dedicated thin client / kiosk devices in mind.

 ## Installation
-curl -s https://raw.githubusercontent.com/dhicks6345789/device-config/master/config.py > config.py; sudo python3 config.py
+curl -s https://raw.githubusercontent.com/dhicks6345789/device-config/master/config.py > config.py; sudo python3 config.py; rm config.py

 ## Notes
 * Python with Hugo run environment